lamini-ai/lamini-examples/prompt_engineering.md

 print(answer)
 ```

+Output:

+```
+The decision in Nixon v.
+United States was that President Richard Nixon was ordered to release tapes of his conversations with his advisors, as part of a court order to comply with the Presidential Records Act.
+```

 It's important to note that there's no need to include
 special tokens like `[INST]` and `[/INST]` around the prompt.
 While the Mistral documentation indicates otherwise, our runner will
 automatically include these special tokens for you.

-Sample output:

-```
-The decision in Nixon v.
-United States was that President Richard Nixon was ordered to release tapes of his conversations with his advisors, as part of a court order to comply with the Presidential Records Act.
-```

 ## User vs. System Prompts